 Monolithic vs Single-Purposed Functions

-What exactly are monolithic and single-purposed functions?
+What exactly are monolithic and single-purpose functions?
 A good example is when you have an API with multiple endpoints and HTTP methods, such as a CRUD API for managing users.

 A monolithic function would implement the entire API and handle the routing inside the function code.
 For instance:

-You can implement the same API with single-purposed functions where every endpoint and HTTP method is handled by a separate function.
+You can implement the same API with single-purpose functions where every endpoint and HTTP method is handled by a separate function.

 Monolithic functions violate this principle.
 A monolithic function requires a broad set of permissions because it has to implement all the features of an API.
 If an attacker successfully executes an injection attack against any of the endpoints, the attacker would gain both read and write access to the data.